latex3/latex2e/README.md

 ## Copyright

-This README file is copyright 2019 The LaTeX3 Project.
+This README file is copyright 2019 The LaTeX Project.